fmatter/pyradigms/README.md

 ## Using pyradigms

-Basically, pyradigms is intended to convert between tables like this:
+Basically, pyradigms is intended to convert between tables like this, where every row represents a linguistic form and every column represents a paradigm:

 |    | Verb   | Form   | Tense   | Person   | Number   | Mood   |
 |---:|:-------|:-------|:--------|:---------|:---------|:-------|